magnimel/jersey-number-pipeline/README.md

   --str_batch_size 512
 ```

-Calculate Top-1 Accuracy and combine it with STR timing:
+Calculate Top-1 Accuracy and combine it with timing:

 ```bash
 python3 evaluate.py \